-Robyn Schafer, PhD, CNM, CNE, IBCLC, FACNM
+Robyn Schafer, PhD, MEd, MSN, CNM, CNE, IBCLC, FACNM

-Assistant Professor
+Associate Professor

 Division of Advanced Nursing Practice